thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

   with the identifiers that bind the keys to their device instances;
 * Certification Claims ({{sec-certificates}}), i.e., metadata that describe the certification status associated with a PSA device.

+A fourth category of PSA Endorsements is the:

+* Endorsements Block List ({{sec-endorsements-block-list}), which is used to invalidate previously provisioned Endorsements.

 ## PSA Endorsements to PSA RoT Linkage
 {: #sec-psa-rot-id}